Orange-OpenSource/bagpipe-bgp/README.md

         bagpipe-rest-attach --attach --port netns --ip 12.11.11.2 --network-type evpn --vpn-instance-id test2 --rt 64512:79

-For this last example, assuming that you have configured bagpipe-bgp to use the `linux_vxlan.LinuxVXLANDataplaneDriver` for E-VPN, you will actually be able to have traffic exchanged between the network namespaces:
+For this last example, assuming that you have configured bagpipe-bgp to use the `linux` driver for E-VPN, you will be able to actually have traffic exchanged between the network namespaces:

     ip netns exec test2 ping 12.11.11.2
     PING 12.11.11.2 (12.11.11.2) 56(84) bytes of data.